 A PhD, also known as a doctorate, is a requirement for a career as an academic or researcher.
 In addition, it has become a qualification valued by many employers who recognise the skills and commitment a PhD requires.
 Employers also recognise that a PhD indicates excellent research capabilities, discipline and communication skills.

 Over the duration of the PhD, you produce an original piece of research of up to 100,000 words, in English or in German.
-Current theses being written in the German department include a study of the Nazi poet Baldur von Schirach.
+Recent and ongoing research topics include German literature and mathematics from 1800 to the present, and the literary motif of wandering from Romanticism to the twentieth century.

 The Department of Modern Languages offers supervision from world-class academics with expertise in a wide range of disciplines, able to support and guide you through your research.
 Your progress is carefully monitored to ensure that you are on track to produce a thesis valued by the academic community.
 Throughout your programme, you are able to attend and contribute to research seminars, workshops, and research and transferable skills training courses, many of which benefit from the broader context of the Centre for Modern European Literature.
 You are also likely to gain experience teaching.

 You may be eligible for a fully-funded PhD scholarship to support your studies with us.
-The PhD in German at Kent can be funded through the Graduate Teaching Assistantship (GTA) scheme, or through the Consortium for the Humanities and the Arts South-East England (CHASE) collaborative doctoral partnerships.
-Please indicate in your application if you want to be considered for any of these programmes, and explain your eligibility for the chosen scheme.
-For the full list of scholarships available within the School, please see our postgraduate scholarship page.
+For the full list of scholarships available within the School, please see our postgraduate funding page.

 A postgraduate degree in German shows you have advanced knowledge of the culture of Europe’s economically most significant country and opens employment possibilities in areas such as media, publishing and European administration.
 Previous graduates have gone on to work in these areas as well as using the qualification as a basis for entering higher-level positions in the public sector.
 A large number of MA graduates go on to doctoral studies, either at Kent or at other leading institutions in the UK or German-speaking world.